 *C9.05.
 The provisions for termination of the mutual relationship between a minister of Word and Sacrament and this congregation shall be as follows:

 a.
-The call of this congregation, when accepted by a pastor, shall constitute a continuing mutual relationship and commitment, which shall be terminated only by the pastor’s death or, following consultation with the synod bishop, for the following reasons:
+The call of this congregation, when accepted by a pastor, shall constitute a continuing mutual relationship and commitment, which shall be terminated only by the pastor’s death or, following consultation with the synod bishop, for any of the following reasons:

 1) mutual agreement to terminate the call or the completion of a call for a specific term;